Sambit Patra: Political career

-Patra's political career started in 2010 when he joined the Bharatiya Janata Party as a spokesperson for its Delhi unit.
+Patra's political career started in 2010 when he joined the Bharatiya Janata Party (BJP) as a spokesperson for its Delhi unit.
 In 2012, Patra lost the municipal election as the BJP's candidate from Delhi's Kashmiri Gate and at the same time resigned from his job to pursue politics full-time.
 In the run-up to the Lok Sabha elections in 2014, Patra campaigned for the BJP and gained visibility on national television.
 When the BJP came to power, Patra became its national spokesperson.
 In 2017, Appointments Committee of the Cabinet (ACC) appointed him as a non-official director of ONGC.

-Sambit Patra contested the Puri Lok Sabha seat in the 2019 Indian general election, and lost to sitting Biju Janata Dal (BJD) member Pinaki Misra by 11,800 votes, or an approximately 1% margin.
+Patra contested the Puri Lok Sabha seat in the 2019 Indian general election, and lost to sitting Biju Janata Dal (BJD) member Pinaki Misra by 11,700 votes or 1.03% margin.

+In the 2024 Lok Sabha election, Patra again contesting from Puri, defeated Arup Patnaik of Biju Janata Dal by a margin of 104,709.